2014 United States House of Representatives elections in Massachusetts: District 6

 The 6th congressional district is located in northeastern Massachusetts.
 It contains most of Essex County, including the North Shore and Cape Ann.
-Incumbent Democrat John F. Tierney, who had represented the district since 1997, ran for re-election.
-He was re-elected with 48% of the vote in 2012 and the district had a PVI of D+4.
+Incumbent Democrat John F. Tierney, who had represented the district since 1997, ran for re-election, but was defeated in the primary by U.S. Marine Seth Moulton.
+Tierney was re-elected with 48% of the vote in 2012, and the district had a PVI of D+4.